Meet our studentsGovernment & Public Policy

 Staff and lecturers always go out of their way to help, whether face-to-face, through Skype or e-mail.
 Student support services are also very good, as are the finance department who have given me invaluable support and advice.

-The School of Government and Public Policy (GPP) follows an excellent interdisciplinary approach of combining ideas and practical knowledge through real world engagement.
+The Department of Government and Public Policy follows an excellent interdisciplinary approach of combining ideas and practical knowledge through real world engagement.
 It has an impressive setup with different Centres functioning in collaboration which allows one to explore ones research skills, learn and act to ones capabilities which definitely enhances the overall experience.